specopsdameme/ayy-lmao-lwotc-prototype/README.md

 * Evac doesn't translate

+* Evac is no longer hidden when unaviable for some reason

 # Contributions

 If you thought of something funny, make a pull request.
 I already have taken suggestions from others.